Taiwan Jones: College career

 Jones signed with Eastern Washington in 2007 as a cornerback and was redshirted.
-Jones started four games at cornerback in 2008 after missing much of the first part of the season with a broken fibula suffered in the first week of preseason practices.
+He started four games at cornerback in 2008 after missing much of the first part of the season with a broken fibula suffered in the first week of preseason practices.

 In 2009, Jones was moved to running back, the position he played in high school.
 Jones scored on an 87-yard run on his first collegiate carry and went on to earn third team All-America honors from both the Associated Press and The Sports Network.
 He was also a first team All-Big Sky Conference selection.
 Jones finished with 1,213 rushing yards in 2009 to rank as the sixth-most in school history.
 He ranked in the top 10 in FCS in rushing (ninth, 101.1 yards per game), scoring (sixth, 9.50 points per game) and all-purpose yards per game (second, 195.4 yards per game).
-His 2,345 all-purpose yards (rushing, receiving, returns) were the second-most in school history, and his 19 touchdowns and 114 total points both rank fourth.
+Jones's 2,345 all-purpose yards (rushing, receiving, returns) were the second-most in school history, and his 19 touchdowns and 114 total points both rank fourth.
 Jones also returned a kickoff 93 yards for a touchdown against Northern Colorado.

 Jones finished the 2010 season with 1,742 rushing yards and 14 touchdowns during Eastern Washington's national championship season.
-Jones missed the semifinal and championship games with a broken foot suffered in the Eagles' FCS quarterfinals game against North Dakota State.
+He missed the semifinal and championship games with a broken foot suffered in the Eagles' FCS quarterfinals game against North Dakota State.
 During the game, Jones managed to rush for 230 yards.
-Jones was named a first team All-American and was also named the Big Sky Conference Co-Offensive Player of the Year.
+He was named a first team All-American and was also named the Big Sky Conference Co-Offensive Player of the Year.

+After his junior season, Jones announced that he would forgo his senior season and enter the 2011 NFL draft.

 Professional career

-After his junior season, Jones announced that he would forgo his senior season and enter the 2011 NFL Draft.
 Jones did not participate in the NFL Combine due to his foot injury, but he fully participated in all drills during his pro day in mid-April.

 Oakland Raiders

-Jones was drafted by the Oakland Raiders in the fourth round (125th overall) of the 2011 NFL Draft.
+Jones was drafted by the Oakland Raiders in the fourth round (125th overall) of the 2011 NFL draft.
 He made his NFL debut in Week 7 against the Kansas City Chiefs, and saw action both running and receiving the ball, as well as on special teams.

 In 2013, Raiders general manager Reggie McKenzie stated that Jones would switch from running back to cornerback.

 On February 24, 2014, Jones and the Raiders agreed on a three-year contract extension.

 At the beginning of the Raiders' 2015 offseason activities, it was announced that new head coach Jack Del Rio had switched Jones back to running back.

 On July 28, 2017, Jones was released by the Raiders.